 There’s no way to stop customers from signing up for multiple free trial products, especially since they could just create new email accounts to create more orders.

-The best way to avoid customers exploiting the free trial is to adjust your cancellation permissions via the customer portal settings (click Settings and select Customer Portal).
+The best way to avoid customers exploiting the free trial is to adjust your cancellation permissions via the customer portal settings (click Storefront and select Customer Portal).
 You can eliminate the ability to cancel via the customer portal, or require a set number of charges to occur before cancellation is possible.
 In both scenarios, customers are presented with an email address if they wish to cancel.

 The product image isn't changing once the free trial is over